stryker-mutator/stryker-js/docs/plugins.md

 - html: An HTML report.
 See [Stryker's own report](https://dashboard.stryker-mutator.io/reports/github.com/stryker-mutator/stryker-js/master) for an example.
 - dashboard: Upload your mutation testing report to the [Stryker dashboard](https://dashboard.stryker-mutator.io).
 See the [dashboard docs](../General/dashboard.md) for more information.
 - event-recorder: Write all events to disk.
 Useful for debug purposes.
+- json: Outputs a JSON file with all mutation test run info of the last run according to the [mutation testing report schema](https://github.com/stryker-mutator/mutation-testing-elements/tree/master/packages/report-schema).

 ## Checkers